EugeneDae/zola-vite-demo/README.md

 <a href="illustration.png"><img align="right" width="440" src="illustration.png"></a>

-This is a minimal working demo showing how you can neatly wire up [Zola](https://www.getzola.org/) with [Vite](https://vitejs.dev/) with very few dependencies.
+This is a minimal working demo showing how you can neatly wire up [Zola](https://www.getzola.org/) with [Vite](https://vitejs.dev/) without special plugins.

-- Zola is a simple and clever static site generator that uses [Tera](https://tera.netlify.app/) template engine with Jinja2/Twig-like syntax.
+- Zola is a simple and clever static site generator that uses [Tera](https://tera.netlify.app/) template engine with a Jinja2/Twig-like syntax.
 - Vite is a frontend build tool similar to Webpack, but easier to configure.

 Please note that this is **NOT** a starter project or a boilerplate.